potix/belog/README.md

 }
 ```

-* create new function and register formatter
-  - name is struct name of custom formatter
+- You must create function, it must create formatter struct and must return pointer of formatter struct.

 ```
 func NewStandardFormatter() (standardFormatter *StandardFormatter) {